andrewrady/blog/content/posts/connecting-your-rails-app-to-a-database.md

 `gem ‘pg’`

-Next in our Rails app we want to update the `database.yml` file in the `config` file.
+Then run the command `bundle install`.
+Next in our Rails app we want to update the `database.yml` file in the `config` directory.
 There is four sections, default, development, test, and production.
 For a basic configuration set the default and any changes you may need in the different environments can be overridden.

 ```
 default: &default